Tristan-Eye9/PG-takehome/README.md

     3. This project uses [DotNetEnv](https://www.nuget.org/packages/DotNetEnv) to load environment variables from a `.env` file.
     Be sure it is loaded into the project, as it loads environment variables.
     4. IMPORTANT NOTE: Due to limitations of the free alphavantage API, the current implementation calls the API using the `compact` path parameter.
-For accurate usage according to specs, change line 39 of `dotNet_implementation/Program.cs` to:
+For accurate usage according to specs (requires premium key), change line 39 of `dotNet_implementation/Program.cs` to:
     ```
     var outputSize = "full";
     ```